juev/awesome-stars/README.md

 ## [Rust](id:rust)

+- [orhun/systeroid](https://github.com/orhun/systeroid) – A more powerful alternative to sysctl(8) with a terminal user interface 🐧
 - [crossbeam-rs/crossbeam](https://github.com/crossbeam-rs/crossbeam) – Tools for concurrent programming in Rust
 - [bachp/git-mirror](https://github.com/bachp/git-mirror) – A small utility that allows to mirror external repositories to GitLab, GitHub and possible more.
 - [xldenis/creusot](https://github.com/xldenis/creusot) – deductive verification of Rust code. (semi) automatically prove your code satisfies your specifications!